stefaniamangir6/C-Tutorials-Database-Manager/README.md

 # C-Tutorials-Database-Manager
-Software application to help you manage your tutorials and create watch lists on your way to be a C++ master.
+Software application to help you manage your tutorials and create watch lists on your way to become a C++ master.

 Main features: